Menu

 print(response.choices[0].message.content)

-• messages — A list of dicts, each with a role and content.
+• messages — A list of dicts, each carrying a role and content.

-• response.choices[0] — The API can return more than one reply.
+• response.choices[0] — The API can return multiple options.
 We grab the first.

-• .message.content — The actual text the model produced.
+• .message.content — The raw text the model wrote.

 python